google/walt/README.md

 ## Notes
 * Hardware build instructions can be found in this repository under hardware/
-* Clock syncrhonization details are described [here](android/WALT/app/src/main/jni/README.md)
+* Clock synchronization details are described [here](android/WALT/app/src/main/jni/README.md)
 * The Android device and Teensy clocks have a tendency to diverge due to differing clock frequencies.
 This means they will go out of sync after several minutes.
 The workaround is to use the app to re-sync the